DavidCastilloAlvarado/opencovid_ETL/README.md

 python manage.py worker_t_uci_geo last
 ```

-9. Table for OXI status by regions
+9. Command for OXI status table by regions

 ```bash
 # upload the whole day status and delete the rest